-As the rays of the rising sun penetrate the morning mist, the birds take shape, and a fantastic scene unrolls in front of us.
+As the rays of the rising sun begin to penetrate the morning mist, the birds take shape, and a fantastic scenery unrolls in front of us.
 In the shallow waters of the river, about 50,000 cranes are standing shoulder by shoulder.
-Their trumpeting now intensifies, and the birds begin to shift restlessly, a few of them performing their graceful dance.
+Their trumpeting now intensifies, and the birds begin to shift restlessly, a few performing their graceful dance.

-In Nebraska, researchers have found 10-million-year-old skeletal parts of a crane, very similar to the ones of the modern sandhill crane, but it is probably a different species.
+In Nebraska, researchers have found 10-million-year-old skeletal parts of a crane, very similar to the ones of the modern sandhill crane, but probably a different species.
 However, 2.5-million-year-old subfossils of sandhill cranes have been found, still making it one of the oldest living bird species today.

 In later years, several Siberian wader species have declined drastically, mainly due to habitat destruction on their flyways between breeding and wintering grounds.
-In China, Korea, and Vietnam, huge areas of coastal shallow waters have been converted into shrimp farms, salt pans, or fields – areas which migrating waders are dependent on for fattening up, before continuing to their breeding grounds.
+In China, Korea, and Vietnam, huge areas of coastal shallow waters have been converted into shrimp farms, salt pans, or fields – areas, which the migrating waders were dependent on for fattening up, before continuing to their breeding grounds.